omines/datatables-bundle/README.md

 [![SensioLabs Insight](https://img.shields.io/sensiolabs/i/05d79ba2-cba4-4201-a17a-2868c51f9c6c.svg)](https://insight.sensiolabs.com/projects/05d79ba2-cba4-4201-a17a-2868c51f9c6c)

 This bundle provides convenient integration of the popular [DataTables](https://datatables.net/) jQuery library for realtime AJAX tables in your Symfony 3.3+ application.

-This library is currently under initial development and only fit for internal use.
+Older versions of Symfony [will not be supported](https://github.com/omines/datatables-bundle/issues/1).

+Unlike other bundles providing similar functionality we decoupled the implementation of the DataTables logic completely from the source of the data.
+Therefore it is possible to implement your own custom adapters for every possible data source.
+Doctrine ORM comes bundled already, we intend to provide popular choices like Elastica, Doctrine DBAL and MongoDB out of the box as well.

+This library is near initial release, [only a few issues](https://github.com/omines/datatables-bundle/milestone/1) need to be resolved before a stable package will be tagged.

 ## Installation